 Recruitment sales can be a touchy subject.
 Some recruiters would not like to think of themselves as working a sales role – though they would probably concede there are many transferable skills between the two.
 But just as many relish the art of the sale in their recruitment work.
 It’s why we see so many agencies and consultancies with such a rich diversity of approaches and business strategies.

 Whether you are passionate about closing deals or see it as an unfortunate necessity of your vocational calling, there are always ways to improve.

 This article will look at a few technological solutions to help you realise your full sales potential.

-Choosing the right tools for the ob is the key to success in any field.
+Choosing the right tools for the job is the key to success in any field.
 And a small investment today can save you time and money every day for the rest of your life. the sheer choice and range of recruitment software on the market today means there is a perfect match for every business.
 But which features are right for you?

 Jobfeed UK and sales leads

-Let’s start with the one that is going to impact your sales most directly of all: lead generation software.
+Let’s start with the one that is going to impact your sales most directly of all: recruitment lead generation software.

 The most powerful piece of kit for recruiters at present is Jobfeed access.

 In short, a jobfeed is a real-time database of all available openings on the job market.
 Think of it like an old fashioned ticker tape on the stock market trading floor, bringing up-to-the-minute news and tips.
 This feed can be broadened to find nationwide roles, or reduced to within five miles of any specified postal address.
 The data is full, accurate, and brand new.